TugdualKerjan/Sticker/README.md

 Detectron needs me to register a function that will return a list\[`dict`\] where the `dict` holds information about 1 specific image, then to register it into the datasets, which can then be passed to the __dataloader__ which will augment, batch and give to `model.forward()`

+After making my custom dataset and running it on SCITAS, it took around ~3h to get _some_ sort of result, obtaining 3-4% on random parts of the picture by running it through the detectron2 Visualiser class.
+I tried using multiple different backbones, from C4, DC5, FPN and 3x or 1x to see if it would make a difference.

+Loss was at around 0.2 after ~15 minutes of training for an abysmal result.
+Results were slightly better for the classes version

 https://detectron2.readthedocs.io/en/latest/tutorials/data_loading.html

 <details close>